 - Let the loaf rise in a warm place for 30 - 60 minutes or until slightly puffy.
 While the loaf is rising, put a pizza stone or pizza steel in the oven and preheat your oven to 425 degrees.
 If you don't have a pizza stone or steel, bake the loaf on the sheet pan.

 - Once the loaf is puffy, brush with a mixture of equal parts corn or agave syrup and water.
 This helps the loaf brown.
 Alternately, you can use an egg wash.
+Slide the loaves (still on the parchment paper) onto the pizza stone or oven steel.
+If you don't have a stone or steel bake the loaves on the cookie sheet.

 - Bake for 15 minutes at 425 degrees then reduce the temperature to 375 degrees and bake another 30 minutes.
 Remove from oven and cool slightly on a cooling rack.
 Slice and serve with warm marinara sauce for dipping.